machinetranslate/machinetranslate.org/integration/api-keys.md

 You have successfully set up your AWS credentials, incl. your API key.

-## 4.2 DeepL
+## DeepL

 Create a DeepL account [here](https://www.deepl.com/pro.html)

-1. Select DeepL Pro payment plan.
-You need your debit/credit card to register your account.
+1. Select the DeepL Pro payment plan.
+You need your debit or credit card to register your account.
 Provide your personal details.
 Confirm each step.

 2. Press **Retrieve your Authentication Key** on the last screen.